Metastatic Brain Tumors

 Treatment for brain metastases usually involves radiation and surgery, since chemotherapy has limited ability to penetrate the brain.
 Patients may also be given corticosteroids to reduce swelling, as well as anti-seizure medications.

 Patients whose brain scans reveal only a few metastases can be considered for a targeted radiation treatment called radiosurgery.
 At Yale Medicine, this treatment is delivered using a machine known as the Gamma Knife.
 If this procedure deemed appropriate, imaging required for treatment, treatment planning, and radiation delivery can all be done in one day.

 For those with larger or more widespread brain tumors, Yale Medicine also offers the more comprehensive treatment options, including:

 - Hippocampal sparing whole brain radiation therapy with memantine

 - Surgical resection or laser ablation—guided by MRI in the operating room

 - Microsurgical resection of tumor

 What makes Yale Medicine's approach to treating metastatic brain tumors unique?

-Yale Medicine is the only multidisciplinary consortium providing comprehensive brain cancer care in southern New England.
+Yale Medicine is the only consortium providing comprehensive brain cancer care in southern New England.
 This gives patients access to the full range of treatment options, from medical therapy to cutting-edge radiosurgery.

 At Yale Medicine, treatment is personalized to the patient's needs, and is evidence-based, acquired through national research and experience.
 Discussion of challenging cases occurs at a weekly tumor board, and recommendations are communicated back to the involved physicians to ensure a seamless coordination of care.